Most people associate twin mattresses with children’s beds. But who said this size can’t make a good fit for an adult room as well?

 Best for Motion Absorption - Nolah Original

-The first option in my review of the best Twin mattresses for adults is designed by Nolah.
+And the last option in this list of the best twin mattresses for adults is designed by Nolah.
 It has made it here thanks to its smart construction and awesome performance in terms of motion absorption.

 The Nolah Original is an all-foam bed, and this explains its great shock-absorbing properties.
 Foam doesn’t transfer movements, so if you’re a restless sleeper and may wake up because of the bed’s responsiveness to your own motion during the night, this mattress is a solution.